20kilograma/blog/php-sec.md

 - Is the Anti-CSRF token somehow spoofable?

 <br>
 CSRF vulnerabilities are really underrated; personally, I would say they're one of the most used vulnerabilities to create chains of vulnerabilities that have greater impacts.
-Even CSRFs on some functionalities like login/log-out, changing some preferences on an account, etc. can really be of help for an attacker; that's why it's important to keep all of it secure.
+Even CSRFs on some functionalities like login/log-out, changing some preferences on an account, etc. can really be of help for an attacker; that's why it's important to keep all of it secure.<br><br>

+## File Inclusions/Path Traversals